jdcloudcom/en/documentation/Networking/Virtual-Private-Cloud/Getting-Started/Border-Gateway-Connects-VPC.md

 ![](/image/Networking/Virtual-Private-Cloud/Getting-Started/Border-Gateway-Connects-VPC/Step2-1.png)

-3) Input gateway name in Border Gateway Creation window, click “OK” to complete the creation.Then, the List page will display the created Border Gateway.
+3) Input gateway name in Border Gateway Creation window, click "OK" to complete the creation.Then, the List page will display the created Border Gateway.
 The configuration information is shown as follows:

 - Region: cn-north-1
 - Border Gateway Name: BGWA-B